LaXnZ/respawn-entertainment/README.md

 7. **Reservation History:** Users can check their upcoming and past reservations.

-8. **Admin Dashboard:** Admins have access to a dashboard with management capabilities.
+8. **Admin Dashboard:** Admins have access to a dashboard with management capabilities and analytics.

 9. **Email Notifications:** Users receive confirmation emails for orders and reservations.